Skip to main content

 Honest incentive landscape

-PG&E EV Fleet is waitlist-only, SVP commercial is closed until July, federal 30C runs out June 30 — we map your project against what's actually open, not what an aggregator says.
+PG&E EV Fleet is fully subscribed (waitlist closed Jun 30, 2026, not accepting new applications) and SVP's commercial fleet rebate is between funding cycles.
+We map your project against what's actually open, not what an aggregator says.

 Brand-agnostic EVSE